PSAppDeployToolkit/PSAppDeployToolkit/docs/Resolve-ADTErrorRecord.md

 ```

 ## DESCRIPTION
-Enumerates an error record, or a collection of error record properties.
+Enumerates an ErrorRecord, or a collection of ErrorRecord properties.
-By default, the details for the last error will be enumerated.
-This function can filter and display specific properties of the error record, and can exclude certain parts of the error details.
+This function can filter and display specific properties of the ErrorRecord, and can exclude certain parts of the error details.

 ## EXAMPLES